Vurv78/WebAudio/README.md

 ## Convars
 ``wa_enable``
-Allows you to disable WebAudio for your server or for the client.
+**SHARED** Convar that allows you to disable WebAudio for yourself or for the server.
+If set to 0, also purges any running streams.

 ``wa_admin_only``
-Serverside convar that allows you to set WebAudio E2 access to only Admins or Only SuperAdmins.
+**SERVER** Convar that allows you to set WebAudio E2 access to only Admins or Only SuperAdmins.
 (0 for Everyone, 1 for Admins, 2 for SuperAdmins)

+``wa_stream_max``
+**SERVER** convar that allows you to set the maximum volume a WebAudio streams a player can own at once.

 ``wa_volume_max``
-Serverside convar that allows you to set the maximum volume a WebAudio stream can play at.
-200 is 200%, 50 is 50%, etc.
+**SHARED** Convar that allows you to set the maximum volume a WebAudio stream can play at.
+200 is 200%, 50 is 50%, etc. Can set it for yourself to clamp any future streams to.

-``wa_stream_max``
+``wa_radius_max``
-Serverside convar that allows you to set the maximum volume a WebAudio streams a player can own at once.
+**SHARED** Convar that allows you to set the maximum distance a stream can be heard from.
+Works on your client.

+## Concommands

+``wa_purge``
+**CLIENT** Concommand that purges all currently running streams and makes sure you don't get any useless net messages from them.

+``wa_reload_whitelist``
+**SHARED** Concommand that tries to reload your whitelist at ``data/webaudio_whitelist.txt``

 ## Functions

 ``webaudio webAudio(string url)``
-Returns a WebAudio object of that URL as long as it is whitelisted by the server.
+Returns a **WebAudio** object of that URL as long as it is whitelisted by the server.
 Has a 150 ms cooldown between calls.
-If you can't create a webAudio object, will error, so check webAudioCanCreate before calling this!
+If you can't create a webAudio object, will error, so check ``webAudioCanCreate`` before calling this!

 ``number webAudiosLeft()``
 Returns how many WebAudios you can create.